galaxyproject/galaxy-hub/src/GalaxyUpdates/2013_04/index.md

 </div>

 There are several things to report in the *New Papers* arena.
 First, the process we used to synchronise the Galaxy CiteULike group with it's Mendeley mirror broke, and has not been fixed yet.
 Mendeley dropped support for automatic synchronization with CiteULike at the end of February and so no updates have been pushed to Mendeley since then.
 We are looking for processes that are not too labor / manual intervention intensive.
 We are also reviewing our general use of CiteULike and Mendeley.
-If you have any suggestions, please [outreach AT galaxyproject DOT org](send them to us).
+If you have any suggestions, please [mailto:outreach AT galaxyproject DOT org](send them to us).

 Second several new tags were added, most of them attached to papers with the `methods` tag, and indicating (if the paper indicates) where the analysis was run.

 <table>
   <tr>
     <td style=" text-align: right; border: none;"> <code>usemain</code>: </td>
-    <td style=" text-align: left; border: none;"> Analysis run on <a href='/Main'>/Main</a> </td>
+    <td style=" text-align: left; border: none;"> Analysis run on <a href='Main'>/src/Main/index.md</a> </td>
   </tr>
   <tr>
     <td style=" text-align: right; border: none;"> <code>usepublic</code>: </td>
-    <td style=" text-align: left; border: none;"> Analysis run on <a href='/PublicGalaxyServers'>other public Galaxy servers</a> </td>
+    <td style=" text-align: left; border: none;"> Analysis run on <a href='/src/PublicGalaxyServers/index.md'>other public Galaxy servers</a> </td>
   </tr>
   <tr>
     <td style=" text-align: right; border: none;"> <code>useprivate</code>: </td>